nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### twitter
 The entity's twitter/X username without the leading "@" (non-technical contact).
-The username MUST be usable to create a valid twitter/X profile url.
+The username MUST be usable to create a valid twitter/X profile URL.
 If the responsible organization or person has no twitter/X account, the technical contact's twitter/X handle can be used instead.

 length: MUST be 1-15 characters long